DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 - understand what teaching is really like
 - get classroom experience
-- connect with other students who are considering teaching as a career
+- connect with other students who are considering teaching

 <a href="https://adviser-getintoteaching.education.gov.uk/" class="button">Get your dedicated adviser</a>